-- Controls are able to identify significant increases in credit risk before defaulting. - The controls are inconsistent with the point in time when assets become overdue for 30 years. - Lack of guaranteed fluctuations in the allowance for losses from the switch between 12-month default (phase 1) and lifetime default (phase 2). - Definition of default
+- Controls are able to identify significant increases in credit risk before defaulting. - The controls are inconsistent with the point in time when assets become overdue for 30 days. - Lack of guaranteed fluctuations in the allowance for losses from the switch between 12-month default (stage 1) and lifetime default (stage 2). - Definition of default